Antique Rugs

 Each rug is hand-knotted from wool, silk or a combination of both, using natural dyes that mellow beautifully with age.
 Antique rugs bring warmth, colour and pattern to any room and improve with use.

-Antique Melas Carpet Rug
+Antique Melas Prayer Rug

 Understanding Antique Rugs